Auckland Travel Guide

 New Zealand Standard Time (NZST).

 The best time to go is during New Zealand's summer, ideally between December and the beginning of March.
 A big part of New Zealand's appeal is its natural beauty, and all of the outdoor activities around the city are definitely best experienced when it's warm and sunny.

-Summertime also brings a lot of music and arts festivals (including Wondergarden, St. Jerome's Laneway Festival, and Splore), and every January, Auckland's version of Wimbledon takes place in the city at the ASB Classic tennis tournament.
+Summertime also brings a lot of music and arts festivals, and every January, Auckland's version of Wimbledon takes place in the city at the ASB Classic tennis tournament.